 As we mentioned above, we need to repackage your @Deployment, adding some Arquillian support classes, to run in-container.
 This gives us the ability to communicate with the test, enrich the test and run the test remotely.
 In this mode, the test executes in the remote container; Arquillian uses this mode by default.

-Here is an overview of the expected output of the packaging process when you provide a @Deployment.
+See the Complete Protocol Reference for an overview of the expected output of the packaging process when you provide a @Deployment.